apache/incubator-heron/docs/operators/configuration/system.md

 # System-level Configuration

+The parameters in the sections below are set at the system level and thus do not apply to any specific topology.

 ## General

 Config | Meaning | Default
 :----- |:------- |:-------
 `heron.java.home.path` | The `JAVA_HOME` path on the host's environment | TODO
+`heron.check.tmaster.location.interval.sec` | The interval, in seconds, after which to check if the topology master location has been fetched or not | 120
+`heron.metrics.export.interval` | The interval, in seconds, at which components export metrics to the topology's Metrics Manager

 ## Logging